 Martyn here.
-On Friday the 1st of April Imran and I, along with our friends Mark and Paul, attended The Doctor Who Experience and a great time was had by all.
+On Friday the 1st of April Gerrod and I, along with our friends Mark and Paul, attended The Doctor Who Experience and a great time was had by all.

 Now, let’s talk about the actual experience.
 You start off, by watching selected clips of series 5.
 Which remind you just how good Matt Smith is.

-After a while, a crack begins to appear in the screen, the crack from Amy’s wall.
+After a while, a crack begins to appear on the screen, the crack from Amy’s wall.

-The greatest part of the exhibit are the interactive parts, you can remix your own version of the theme tune, change your voice to sound like a cyberman or dalek, learn to walk like a scarecrow or cyberman in the little dance studio
+The greatest part of the exhibit is the interactive parts, you can remix your own version of the theme tune, change your voice to sound like a cyberman or Dalek, learn to walk like a scarecrow or cyberman in the little dance studio

 But, that’s just my opinion.